 Although the families do get a cut from the boat company, they also take this opportunity to eagerly show you their wares on sale – blankets, jewellery, scarves, wooden statues; you name it.

-For the equivalent of £5, the tour to Los Uros floating islands was very good value for us, and we didn’t get any impression that the community resent or feel embarrassed by us being there; they were extremely friendly and proud to teach people how they live.
+For the equivalent of £5, the tour to Los Uros floating islands was very good value for us, and we didn’t get any impression that the community resent or feel embarrassed by us being there; in fact, they were extremely friendly and proud to teach people how they live.
 This tourism is crucial to the Uro people’s survival on the islands, and not having to move to the mainland for work.

-Now that you’ve reached the end of this (very short!) post on Puno, Peru, have a gander of:
+Now that you’ve reached the end of this (very short!) post on Los Uros floating islands in Peru, have a gander of: